three-cubed/exercise_log_React/README.md

 The application's basic concept is to allow a user to record the exercise they have done.

 ### Development notes
-While the application is being created, various aspects (data/pages/components etc.) will be dummy features for purposes of development and experimentation.
+During development, various aspects (data/pages/components etc.) will be dummy features for purposes of development and experimentation.

+The code will contain various commented-out notes to myself to clarify the React code.

 The initial set-up uses the standard create-react-app package from NPM in the client sub-directory (including the various boilerplates!)